garrydzeng/cycle-page/README.md

 }
 ```

-`Action` represents a history operation.
+`Action` represents a history operation:

 - push : Adds new `Location` into history stack.
 - replace : Updates the most recent entry on the history stack to newly `Location`.